 The holidays are traditionally a time of indulgence — endless get-togethers with friends and family, packed schedules, and plenty of holiday cookies and cocktails to savor.

-This year’s holiday season may look a little different, but even with a scaled-down holiday season schedule, it’s still easy to overdo it (and to let self-care slip through the cracks).
+With so much going on, it’s easy to overdo it (and to let self-care slip through the cracks).

 With these simple tips, you can have active and healthy holidays!

 If you have a big holiday dinner planned, you might be tempted to skip breakfast to save stomach space for all your favorite traditional treats.

 But you’re likely to feel famished by the time dinner rolls around and end up overindulging because you’re so hungry.

 2. Look for Healthier Alternatives